jjmarchewitz/monte/README.md

 What if our dataframes were fast enough to be used for more computations directly?

 With Polars they can.
-Polars provides the speed, we provide a rich set of operations.
+Polars provides the speed, we provide a rich set of operations to power your projects.